Table of Contents

 useful in realistic circumstances.
 We can find a generic

-definition of join
+definition of join in the

-Control.Monad
+Control.Monad module.

 -- file: ch14/MonadJoin.hs join :: Monad m => m (m a) -> m a join x = x >>= id